fusion809/fusion809.github.io-old/_posts/2015-11-30-comparison-of-free-operating-systems.md

 # Review Format
 Each operating system (OS) review will have the format:
-* H1 heading, with the OS's name.
+* **OS Name**
-  * Screenshot of the OS running.
+  * **Screenshot of the OS running**.

-* H2 heading: Background.
+  * **Background**
      * Background information on the OS, such as its history, an overview of its features that distinguish it from other operating systems and how user-friendly it is.

-* H2 heading: Specifications.
+  * **Specifications**
      * A list of specifications, including OS type, its parent, its package management system (PMS), default user interface and architecture support.
+     * **Minimum Requirements**
+         * Minimum required <abbr title="Central Processing Unit">CPU</abbr>, <abbr title="Hard Disk Drive">HDD</abbr>, <abbr title="Installation Medium Size">IMS</abbr> and <abbr title="Random Access Memory">RAM</abbr>.

-* H2 heading: Ratings
+  * **Ratings**
      * Where I give approximate numerical ratings (from 1-10.
 1 being terrible/non-existent and 10 being perfect) for the quality of the various features and characteristics of the OS.
      * I also provide a numerical rating from 1-10 for the extent of my experience with the system (MEWI), 1 in this context indicates <1 hour, 2 for ~1-2 hours and 3 for 2-3 hours, 4 for 3-6 hours, ..., 10 for >100 hours.
      * Additionally I provide an overall satisfaction score for the system, from 1 to 10.

 # antiX
 {% include image.html url="/images/antiX-15.png" width = "768px" float="none" description="antiX 15 running in VirtualBox, with its default desktop" %}